nt-tsuji/time-dep-BCS/README.md

 $\Delta' + i\Delta'' = \frac{V}{N_k} \sum_k (\sigma_k^1 + i\sigma_k^2)$.

-The code solves the time evolution of the pseudospins and gap function using the second-order ([time-dep-BCS-RK2.jl](src/time-dep-BCS-RK2.jl)) and fourth-order ([time-dep-BCS-RK4.jl](src/time-dep-BCS-RK4.jl)) implicit Runge-Kutta method.
+The code solves the time evolution of the pseudospins and gap function using the second-order ([time-dep-BCS-RK2.jl](src/time-dep-BCS-RK2.jl)) and fourth-order ([time-dep-BCS-RK4.jl](src/time-dep-BCS-RK4.jl)) implicit Runge-Kutta methods.

 The model is a one-dimensional tight-binding model with the dispersion $\varepsilon_k=-2t_{\rm hop}\cos k-\mu$.
 The interaction parameter is quenched at $t=0$: $V=V_i \to V_f$.
 The initial condition is given by an equilibrium state with temperature $T$.